Automated Testing Strategy - Enterprise Guide 2025

 The pyramid is optimal because unit tests are fast (instant feedback), cheap (easy maintenance), and stable (deterministic).
 E2E tests are slow, expensive, and flaky - use sparingly for critical paths.

-Unit tests are the foundation of automated testing strategy.
-They test individual functions or methods in isolation, ensuring fast feedback loop and easy debugging.
+Unit tests are the base of any automated testing strategy.
+They test individual functions or methods in isolation, which means fast feedback and easy debugging.

-Why are they so important?
-Because they run in milliseconds.
+They run in milliseconds.
 They catch bugs instantly.
-And when something goes wrong, you immediately know where to look.
+And when something goes wrong, you know exactly where to look.
 Below are practical examples for .NET (xUnit) and JavaScript (Jest).

 🔵xUnit - Unit Testing for .NET